ekspla/Read-Symbian-SportsTracker-file/references/symbian_time.md

 the Gregorian calendar extended to backwards.
 In this way, difference in Gregorian time (in seconds) and unix time (starts at 1st Jan.
-1970) is calculated as 62167219200 (A few reference shows it as 62167132800 because of 1 day difference at start, which is caused by the difference in definitions of 1st Jan.
-1 AD.)
+1970) is calculated as 62167219200 (A few reference shows it as 62167132800 because of 1 day difference at start, which is caused by difference in definitions of the epoch.)
 This value was also confirmed by [Wolfram Alpha in Wolfram site](https://www.wolframalpha.com/):

 719528 days \* 24 \* 60 \* 60 = 62167219200 sec.